-This article will provide you with the knowledge basis about why certain health behaviors come about and what are some of the ineffective and effective methods of modifying health behaviors.
+This article will provide you with an overview of health behavior science and cover some ineffective and effective methods of modifying health behaviors.

 After reading this article, you will be equipped with the research-backed information and tools to help your clients make beneficial and long-lasting changes regarding their health.